Ethics & Compliance

 Reporting Channels and Investigations Case Management

-Leidos has an established process for reporting observed or suspected misconduct or any employee grievance that is widely advertised and promotes eight separate channels for employees and others to report a concern or simply to ask for guidance.
+Leidos’ established process for reporting observed or suspected misconduct or any employee grievance is widely advertised and promotes eight separate channels for employees and others to report a concern or simply to ask for guidance.
+If an individual is uncomfortable coming forward, the individual has the option of reporting anonymously where permitted by law.
+Any information provided will be kept confidential to the greatest extent possible.
 The available reporting options are: